 all over the top side of rib slab, then the sides and

-Turn your oven dial to broil and broil Ribs for several minutes until outer sauce sizzles to a rich reddish brown (DO NOT BURN SAUCE) Dab on more sauce and broil again, flip ribs over and do that side too.
+Turn your oven dial to broil and broil Ribs for several minutes until outer sauce sizzles to a rich reddish brown (Avoid blackening sauce very much) Dab on more sauce and broil again, flip ribs over and do that side too.